- Written by Dr.Mehmet Demircioglu

 Many hematology references describe neutropenia as an absolute neutrophil count below about 1.5 x 109/L. Mild neutropenia is often around 1.0 to 1.5.
 Moderate neutropenia is around 0.5 to 1.0.
 Severe neutropenia is below 0.5.
 These ranges are not hair transplant permission rules, but they help explain why a clinic becomes more careful as the neutrophil count falls.

-A patient with WBC 3.0 and neutrophils 0.87 x 109/L is not the same as a patient with a mildly low total WBC but a stable neutrophil count.
+WBC 3.0 with neutrophils 0.87 x 109/L is not the same as a mildly low total WBC with a stable neutrophil count.
 The second situation may be less concerning if it is chronic and explained.
-The first situation often deserves delay, repeat testing, and medical review before an elective procedure.
+The first often deserves delay, repeat testing, and medical review before an elective procedure.

 The surgical concern is also local.
 If there is active scalp inflammation, folliculitis, open irritation, or infection, a low neutrophil count becomes more relevant.
 My threshold for comfort is different when the scalp is clean and stable compared with a scalp that already shows pustules, crusting, or inflamed skin.
 If infection appears after surgery, the warning signs of an infected hair transplant need quick contact with the clinic.